 All buildings must be physically maintained per guidance from the IRS and HUD.
-Properties must be maintained in compliance with HUD's physical standards established by 24 CFR 5.703.
-In the past, this was the Uniform Physical Conditions Standards (UPCS) protocol.
-In 2023, this was replaced with the National Standards for the Physical Inspection of Real Estates (NSPIRE).
-NSPIRE puts a
+Properties must be maintained in compliance with HUD's Uniform Physical Conditions Standards (UPCS) protocol.
+The UPCS is the standard also followed for HUD REAC (Real Estate Assessment Center) inspections.
+However, LIHTC and HOME inspections do not use the overall scoring for a project that is part of REAC.